kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

        parent CPG is mathematically impossible to schedule), immediately aborting the recursive cycle early.

+3. **`Permit`:**
+   Executed at the Permit stage of the scheduling cycle strictly at the individual `Pod` level.
+We extend the implementation of the existing `Permit` plugin to climb the parent group references and traverse the tree structure to verify constraints before releasing member pods for final
+   binding:
+   * **If the Pod belongs to a standalone group (not part of a hierarchy):**
+     We do not introduce any changes.
+The plugin relies on the pre-existing behavior to hold member pods in a waiting state and release them once the group's `minCount` member pods are successfully scheduled.
+   * **If the Pod belongs to a group hierarchy tree (nested under a parent CPG):**
+     We override the flat group-level checks.
+When a member pod is evaluated, the plugin climbs parent references up to the root CPG ancestor.
+It traverses the entire hierarchy tree structure in the permit cache (ensuring all nested child groups satisfy parent `minGroupCount` and child `minCount` thresholds) starting at this root level, releasing the waiting member pods for final binding only when the entire tree's constraints are satisfied.

 ##### Recursive Scheduling Cycle Execution
 In `schedule_one_podgroup.go`, the scheduler processes a popped root unit (a root `PodGroupInfo`) by running the recursive **`podGroupSchedulingDefaultAlgorithm`**